cuttingsoup/react-native-firebase-local-cache/Example/README.md

 {
   "items" : {
     "-KgCr7WHT7qJwHWdPucd" : {
-      "description" : "This is a short description of the thing.
+      "description" : "this is a short description of the thing.
 I will make it the same for each!
-Except for this number: 1", "name" : "item 1"
+1", "name" : "item 1"
     },
     "-KgCrKOhfACgRUQ0Jqlx" : {
-      "description" : "This is a short description of the thing.
+      "description" : "this is a short description of the thing.
 I will make it the same for each!
-Except for this number: 2", "name" : "item 2"
+2", "name" : "item 2"
     },
     "-KgEiREmxHOVSZM7WB17" : {
-      "description" : "This is a short description of the thing.
+      "description" : "this is a short description of the thing.
 I will make it the same for each!
-Except for this number: 3", "name" : "item 3"
+3", "name" : "item 3"
     },
     "-KgGX2x6fHShZVOam48M" : {
-      "description" : "This is a short description of the thing.
+      "description" : "this is a short description of the thing.
 I will make it the same for each!
-Except for this number: 4", "name" : "item 4"
+4", "name" : "item 4"
+    }
+  },
+  "messages" : {
+    "msg1" : {
+      "message" : "hello"
+    },
+    "msg2" : {
+      "message" : "hi"
+    },
+    "msg3" : {
+      "message" : "how are you?"
+    },
+    "msg4" : {
+      "message" : "you should know."
+    },
+    "msg5" : {
+      "message" : "how?"
+    },
+    "msg6" : {
+      "message" : "you are me."
     }
   },
   "user-items" : {